 We are living in unprecedented times.
 In the throes of a global pandemic we are also facing political turmoil, with an attack on the Capitol and a president impeached twice in one term.
 I have noticed that as we approach the one-year mark for the pandemic my patients are showing more distress.
 Rather than getting used to the new normal, they are sick of it.
 Zoom fatigue is a thing, after all.
-I can’t find enough psychiatrists to prescribe medication for my patients who can’t sleep, are having panic attacks, feel a general sense of malaise and anxiety, or whose previous symptoms have returned with this prolonged stress.
+I can’t find enough psychiatrists to prescribe medication and anxiety therapy for my patients who can’t sleep, are having panic attacks, feel a general sense of malaise and anxiety, or whose previous symptoms have returned with this prolonged stress.
 It’s a lot of difficult feelings in my little office.

 For awhile I have been saying that I’m excited about this generation of teenagers as far as their activism, open mindedness, social awareness, and intelligence.
 While there is the normal adolescent egocentrism and developmental stupidity that leads us in middle age to shake our heads, they also have a better than average ability to look past their noses to the world at large and be sensitive to other people’s experiences.
 At least in our affluent and liberal suburbs they appear to see race and gender through a different lens than many of us did at their age and allow each other room to expand their horizons and experiment with their identities.
 They grew up with technology and socialize differently than we did.
 Because of this, the teens I see seem to be adapting better to the pandemic than their parents.

 Most of us are used to working in person, in an office, commuting away from home daily.
 We see our friends in person, though often using social media to supplement our in-person time.
 Even those who worked from home a day a week or so before the pandemic spent most of their productive time at an office.
 Now, millions of Americans are working exclusively from home with little contact with the outside world.
 I hear complaints every day about how difficult it has become to continue working this way and how inefficient it can be.
 While my teens would like to get back to normal (proms, graduations, hanging out in big groups, etc.), so many were already used to socializing virtually that they have fallen in step with the restrictions, as many already had online friends from other places due to gaming and social media.
-Whereas I got together with my friends after school to get into teenage mischief, many of today’s teens engage their friends in group texts where they share thoughts, gossip, drama, videos, pictures, and the like.
+Whereas I got together with my friends after school to get into teenage mischief, many of today’s teens engage their friends in group texts where they play bingo for cash, share thoughts, gossip, drama, videos, pictures, and the like.
 The pandemic hasn’t taken that away.

 Still, we are all missing out on a large chunk of life right now.
 By the time things are back to normal it will be at least 18 months since the first of the shutdowns.
 At all developmental stages children are missing nearly two years of socialization, playground politics, and experiences.
 Adolescence, in particular is an important developmental stage.
 It is when we forge some sense of our adult identity and experiment with who we are in the larger world.
 We do things we shouldn’t, learn from our mistakes and the punishments they require, and we “practice” for future relationships by dating, hooking up, making best friends, ending friendships, working through problems, etc. We learn teamwork on the courts and fields, in club rooms and on committees.
 All of that has been erased.
 While most parents don’t want their teens hooking up, experimenting with alcohol, or breaking curfew, these behaviors are inevitable milestones, and trying them out in the safety of still living with parents who can hand down consequences and explain appropriate behaviors gives them a safety net they won’t have when they enter a dorm room and have little to no supervision.
 Romantic relationships are especially important to many teens as they figure out what type of person they like, what type of relationship they want, and what they will or will not tolerate from future partners.
 Going through some of that with parents close by to observe and provide input is invaluable, and many kids are missing out on that.